ptdecker/eloquentjs/README.md

 - triangle.js - Outputs a triangle to the console
 - fizzbuzz.js - Outputs the classic [Fizz buzz game](https://en.wikipedia.org/wiki/Fizz_buzz) and [FizzBuzz programming interview question](https://blog.codinghorror.com/why-cant-programmers-program/) for numbers from 1 to 100
-- chessboard.js - Outputs an NxN [chessboard](https://en.wikipedia.org/wiki/Chessboard) pattern to the console
+- chessboard.js - Outputs an NxN [chessboard](https://en.wikipedia.org/wiki/Chessboard) pattern to the console (the dimension is coded into the program)

 ### Chapter Three - Functions